Protesters storm Swedish Embassy in Baghdad after man threatens to burn Quran in Stockholm

 However, the statement also said that the Iraqi government had informed Sweden on Wednesday that Iraq would cut off diplomatic relations should the Quran burning go forward.

-Sudani soon announced he had ordered the expulsion of the Swedish ambassador from Iraq and the withdrawal of the Iraqi charge d’affaires from Sweden.
+Sudani soon announced the expulsion of the Swedish ambassador from Iraq and the withdrawal of the Iraqi charge d’affaires from Sweden.

-The announcement came after two men held an anti-Islam protest on a lawn about 100 meters (300 feet) from the Iraqi Embassy in Stockholm.
+The announcement followed an anti-Islam protest by two men on a lawn about 100 meters (300 feet) from the Iraqi Embassy in Stockholm.
 One of them was identified by Swedish media as Salwan Momika, an Iraqi of Christian origin who lives in Sweden as a self-identified atheist.
-He stepped on and kicked the Quran but did not set it on fire.
+He stepped on and kicked the Quran but did not set it aflame.

 Momika also stepped on and kicked an Iraqi flag, as well as photographs of al-Sadr and of Iran’s supreme leader, Ayatollah Ali Khamenei.

-About 50 people, including journalists and a handful of counter-demonstrators chanting religious slogans, watched the demonstration from behind police barricades as plainclothes and uniformed officers stood by.
+About 50 people, including journalists and a handful of counter-demonstrators chanting religious slogans, watched the demonstration from behind police barricades.

-Following the protest and Sudani's announcement, the head of Iraq's Media and Communications Commission announced that the agency had suspended the license of Swedish communications company Ericsson to operate in Iraq.
-The Ministry of Communications later said it would sever all its dealings with Swedish companies.
+After the protest and Sudani's announcement, the head of Iraq's Media and Communications Commission said the agency had suspended the license of Swedish communications company Ericsson to operate in Iraq.
+The Ministry of Communications said it would sever its dealings with Swedish companies.

 Others later performed pre-dawn prayers outside the embassy.